 App Tracking Transparency

 Hopefully, this issue isn't going to hang around that long.
-It feels as if we've already had the fight about privacy for a very long time before App Tracking Transparency came into force with iOS 14.5.
-And it feels like we are going to have to wait a very long time before Facebook lets us tap that Don't Allow Tracking button.
+It felt as if we'd already had the fight about privacy for a very long time before App Tracking Transparency came into force with iOS 14.5.
+And it felt like we are going to have to wait a very long time before Facebook lets us tap that Don't Allow Tracking button.

-Maybe we've just all chosen to install well-behaved apps, but for many of us, the ATT dialog box has proven to be a rare sight so far.
-That's going to change as developers want to update their apps, as Apple gets to say "come on then, update without ATT if you think you're hard enough."
+Maybe we've just all chosen to install well-behaved apps, but for many of us, the ATT dialog box proved to be a rare sight.
+That's going to change as developers want to update their apps, as Apple gets to say, "come on then, update without ATT if you think you're hard enough."